liuzhuang13/DenseNet/README.md

 # Densely Connected Convolutional Networks (DenseNets)

-This repository contains the code for the paper [Densely Connected Convolutional Networks](http://arxiv.org/abs/1608.06993).
+This repository contains the code for the paper [Densely Connected Convolutional Networks](http://arxiv.org/abs/1608.06993) (to appear on CVPR 2017 as an oral presentation).

 The code is based on [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).